Buffalo Distracted Driving Accident Lawyer

 - Amputation Injuries: In severe crashes, particularly those involving commercial vehicles on major thoroughfares, crushing injuries may result in the loss of limbs.

-Who is Liable for Your Accident Injuries?
+Who is Liable for Your Buffalo Accident Injuries?

 Our distracted driving accident lawyer experience shows that multiple parties may share responsibility for your injuries.
 Here are the potentially liable parties we investigate in every case: